ECOSTRESS-Collection-3/ECOv003-L1/env/README.md

 Note if you aren't a JPL developer, you can use the released versions of these environments, see [afids conda package](https://github.com/Cartography-jpl/afids-conda-package).

+Note when updating ecostress_environment_fixed.yml, make sure only the relative path to afids-conda-channel is there. conda likes to use hard coded paths, but this doesn't work anywhere else we delivery to because the full path isn't present.